Regarding the Plan

 And also that ye may believe the gospel of Jesus Christ, which ye shall have among you; and also that the Jews, the covenant people of the Lord, shall have other witness besides him whom they saw and heard, that Jesus, whom they slew, was the very Christ and the very God (Mormon 3:20-21).

-Some may assume he was writing to the Jews in general, not to those who actually slew their Messiah (see also 2 Nephi 25:17-18).
+We may assume he was writing to the Jews in general, not to those who actually slew their Messiah.
 After all, they would be dead when his book comes forth.
 The Book of Mormon prophets, at times, referred to the Jews as if they were corporate Israel.
 For example, Jacob prophesied that the Jews would be carried captive into Babylon (around 600 B.C.), then return to Jerusalem (around 530 B.C.), and then crucify Jesus (around 34 A.D.; see 2 Nephi 6: 8-9).
 We don’t assume he thought the Jews of his day would slay Jesus.
 Likewise, we don’t think Mormon thought the Jews of our day would see and hear and crucify Him.
 We tend to think he was writing to the Jews, “the covenant people of the Lord,” who are an extension of them.

-But part of corporate Israel that Jacob was talking about really did crucify Christ.
 If Mormon was treating the Jews as corporate Israel, that doesn’t mean he wasn’t including those who actually killed Jesus (around 34 A.D.).
 In the context of witnesses, it seems he was saying those who actually saw him would be given another witness.
 He sounds like he thought his book would be as universal (“the whole human family of Adam”) as the judgment; that it would be an additional witness (maybe even an additional chance) for those who saw and heard and slew their God.
+If not, it is still interesting that that passage allows for either interpretation; that book, more times than not, accommodates either side of the veil.
+This passage from Nephi can also go either way.

 The Savior himself prophesied that the people of his day would get Mormon’s book.
 In 34 A.D. he told the people at Bountiful how they would know the latter-day gathering had commenced.